engineersCode/EngComp1_offtheground/notebooks_en/README.md

 ## Module 1: Get data off the ground

+Learn to interact with Python and handle data with Python.

 ### [Lesson 1](http://go.gwu.edu/engcomp1lesson1): Interacting with Python.

 Background: What is Python?
 Idea of interpreted vs. compiled language.
 Why use Python?
 It is a general-purpose and high-productivity language.